Today we are covering one of the most stringent gambling regulators in the world—the Gambling Commission.

-Let’s go through the principal situations when a more complex due diligence check is needed:
+Let’s go through the key situations when a more complex due diligence check is needed:

-Check out the full list of high-risk factors and the ways in which you must deal with them here.
+Check out the full list of high-risk factors and how to deal with them here.

-It is the duty of every licensee (including holders of a PFL and PML) to ensure a safe gambling environment and to protect all customers.
-Operators are required to convey that gambling is a leisure activity and not an easy way to earn money.
+It’s the duty of every licensee (including holders of a PFL and PML) to ensure a safe gambling environment and protect all customers.
+Accordingly, operators are required to convey to players that gambling is a leisure activity and not an easy way to earn money.

 There are several measures operators can adopt in order to comply with responsible gambling requirements:

-While it is required to protect all customers, special attention must be dedicated to “vulnerable persons” such as those who cannot make balanced decisions about gambling due to health problems.
+Special attention must be dedicated to “vulnerable persons” such as those who can’t make balanced decisions about gambling due to health problems.

-As of April 2020, the UK government has prohibited UK citizens from using credit cards to gamble.
-The main reason for this is that the cards allow gamblers to spend more than they can afford.
+As of April 2020, the UK government has prohibited UK citizens from using credit cards to gamble to prevent players from spending more than they can afford.

 Proceeds of Crime Act 2002 (POCA) requires all gambling operators to report any suspicious activity of their customers by submitting a Suspicious Activity Report (SAR).